EvanMarie/fibonacci-playground/readme.md

 ## 🎓 Educational Philosophy

-This visualization embodies the Learn With Lumi philosophy that **concepts become intuitive through play**.
+This visualization embodies the Learn with Lumi philosophy that **concepts become intuitive through play**.
 Just as Lumi, our AI learning companion, adapts to each student's unique learning style, this interactive playground allows learners to discover the golden ratio's secrets through direct manipulation and exploration.

 ### Why Interactive Learning Matters
 Traditional mathematics education often presents the Fibonacci sequence and golden ratio as abstract formulas to memorize.
 This playground transforms these concepts into **living, breathing patterns** that students can: